jvde-github/AIS-catcher/README.md

 ## How to Participate

-Joining is straightforward: simply append -X to your command line.
-This action anonymously contributes your station's raw AIS data (same as what you send to MarineTraffic et al.) to our community hub, activating a "Community Feed" in your station's web viewer (under map layers).
-See below for a glimpse into how it integrates with your local dashboard:
+Joining is simple: just add -X to your command line.
+This step will anonymously share your station's raw AIS data—identical to the data you send to services like MarineTraffic—with our community hub.
+It activates a "Community Feed" in your station's web viewer, accessible under map layers.
+Below, you can see how it integrates with your local dashboard.
+The grey ship icons represent vessels not directly received by your station but detected by nearby stations.
 <p align="center">
 <img src="https://github.com/jvde-github/AIS-catcher/assets/52420030/58a9f701-afbb-42f4-9751-6f2be8fd1b6f.png" width="30%"/>
 </p>
-No account or persoanl data is required.
+No account is required and of course sharing with the community is fully optional.

 ## We Value Your Ideas